 No products in the cart.

 It’s easy to get lost in the big names when it comes to smartphones, ignoring those that do it just as well.
-One of those who don’t get enough credit is Kyocera.
+This review will show you one of those who don’t get enough credit, Kyocera, the makers of the Kyocera DuraXE.
 The Japanese maker found its way into smartphones on a pretty convoluted route.
 They already owned companies capable of producing components for phones, but bought Sanyo Mobile in 2008.
 Sanyo had a good pedigree in cell phone innovation up to that point, but had been overtaken by the likes of Samsung and Motorola.

 In order to gain a footing in the market, Kyocera produce a range of phones to suit all prices.
 As part of that range, they produce the DuraXE, a tougher-than average cell phone.